AmazingBooks/Women-s-Strength-Training-Anatomy/README.md

 >You may have decided that you want to perform only resistance training.
 However, if you have fat to lose or have difficulty maintaining >your body weight, it
 >is wise to add some cardio training.
 Stretching regularly to maintain flexibility
 >as well as good posture is also important, especially given that it requires only
->a few minutes per week
+>a few minutes per week.
+>>Rest assured that as long as you are training regularly and eating a balanced, healthy diet, fat will diminish and muscles will develop.